Dershyani/CPT212_Assignment_1/README.md

 ## Prerequisites

-Java Development Kit (JDK) installed.
-Download from Oracle.
+- Java Development Kit (JDK).
+[Download from Oracle](https://www.oracle.com/java/technologies/javase-downloads.html).

 ## How To Use